 South Crofty Mine Underground 1: This is the first page of the New 20 Galleries of images that I took during my underground visits to the working South Crofty Mine.

-I have gone through the negatives time and time again to ensure I have not missed anything, consequently this is it.
+I have gone through the negatives time and time again to ensure I have not missed anything, consequently this is the final effort.
+My darkroom skills have improved over the years so I can now print images I have been unable to do in the past.
 Many long hours have been spent in the darkroom to reach this stage.
+Every image has been reprinted to the best of my ability.
 So many of the negatives were out of focus which was a shame.

-The pages have been roughly sorted into different themes (ie Stoping, Diamond Drilling) and in some cases to different locations and activities.
+The following pages have been roughly sorted into different themes ie Stoping, Diamond Drilling and in some cases to different locations and activities.
 I have tried to be accurate on my information tapping many Ex-Miners for help and locations.